unoun/hugo-phlat-theme/README.md

 ## Configuration

 This theme relies heavily on a well crafted `config.toml` file.
-Here are the required parameters:
+It will consist of both optional and required parameters.

+### Required Parameters

+These parameters are required for the theme to compile and function correctly.

 ```toml
 baseurl = "http://replace-this-with-your-hugo-site.com/"